 The broadcasting frequency is calculated by vehicle's speed, wireless transmission range and road width.
 The guideline of this calculation is to make sure that every vehicle on the same driving direction of the source passing by the delivery vehicle could receive the broadcasted message at least once.
-In addition, the value of the predefined delay time, Delay, is determined such that DV_2 and DV_1 have no overlapped vehicles.
+In addition, the value of the predefined delay time, is determined such that $DV_2$ and $DV_1$ have no overlapped vehicles.

-Fig. 1.5 shows the time-based data propagation.
-At time $t = TS_1$, the source S first broadcasts its PKC as it enters a new road section i (as shown in Fig. 1.5(a)).
+Fig. 1.5 - 1.7 show the time-based data propagation at three different times.
+At time $t = TS_1$ , the source S first broadcasts its PKC as it enters a new road section i (as shown in Fig. 1.5).
 Vehicles numbered 3, 4 and 5 are the delivery vehicles for PKC at this moment.
-These three delivery vehicles keep broadcasting

-PKC periodically so upcoming vehicles 7, 8 and 9 behind the source can obtain PKC from, for example, vehicle 3 (as shown in Fig. 1.5(b)).
-After S finishes aggregating its regional information and also a predefined time delay, S creates RI and broadcasts it as shown in Fig. 1.5(c) at time $t = TS_2$.
-New vehicles numbered 10 and 11 are the delivery vehicles for RI at this moment.
-These two vehicles will keep re-broadcasting RI periodically as they move on.
-In this way, vehicles 7, 8 and 9 will receive both messages and accept the regional traffic data.
+These three delivery vehicles keep broadcasting PKC periodically such that upcoming vehicles 7, 8 and 9 behind the source can obtain PKC from, for example, vehicle 3 (as shown in Fig. 1.6).
+After S finishes aggregating its regional information and also a predefined time delay, S creates RI and broadcasts it as shown in Fig. 1.7 at time $t = TS_2$ .
+The new vehicles 10 and 11 are the delivery vehicles for RI at this moment.
+These two vehicles keep re-broadcasting RI periodically as they move on.
+In this way, vehicles 7, 8 and 9 receive both messages and accept the regional traffic data.